 Should I store my Will in a security packet at my Solicitors office?

 Storing a Will at your Solicitors office is generally your safest option.

 If a Solicitor writes your Will, they will usually store the original Will free of charge and will provide you with a copy.
-At McNamara & Associates we are also happy to store Wills that our firm did not prepare, still at no charge to you.
+At McNamara Law we are also happy to store Wills that our firm did not prepare, still at no charge to you.